adhocteam/homework/README.md

 Please remove the .git directory, and *anything else that might identify you*.
 If you want to include any comments with your submission, add them to the COMMENTS file.
 If there's anything important for us to know about how to run your code, please include that information in the COMMENTS file.
-We're quite familiar with Go, Ruby, Javascript, and Python, but if your submission is in some other language (which is OK), please let us know how we can set up our environment to run your code.
 Feel free to include any other information relevant to your submission in the COMMENTS as well.
 Then visit our [homework app](https://adhocteam.herokuapp.com/candidates/sign_up), sign up for an account, and follow the instructions to upload your homework there!